Most everything goes down better

 have snark; and a spectrum of

-ticklebone that ranges from
+ticklebone that ranges the spectrum

-intermittent chuckles to ROFL.
+from intermittent chuckles to ROFL.